microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/Intro to JS with TS.md

 In a `.js` file, types can often be inferred.
 When types can't be inferred, they can be specified using JSDoc syntax.

-JSDoc annotations come before a declaration will be used to set the type of that declaration.
+JSDoc annotations that come before a declaration will be used to set the type of that declaration.
 For example:

 ```js twoslash
 /** @type {number} */